k00ka/bowling-game-kata/README.md

 * Refactoring

 ####The Tenth Frame
 Sounds like a good name for a bowling pub!

 The tenth frame is special:
-all bowlers get to roll three balls in all cases strikes or spares cause all of the pins to be reset mid-frame The usual scoring rules apply
+* all bowlers get to roll three balls in all cases
+* strikes or spares cause all of the pins to be reset mid-frame
+* The usual scoring rules apply

 ####Implement the Tenth Frame Scoring
-Considering the tenth frame, a game consists of twenty-one or less rolls of the ball A game is much, much more complicated
+Considering the tenth frame, a game consists of twenty-one or less rolls of the ball

+With the tenth frame, game scoring is much, much more complicated

 Let’s talk about:
 * Modelling
 * Testing (how to do this easily?)